Site icon Our Breathing Planet

 Tasmanian Devil Distribution, Habitat, and Ecology

-Within that limited range, however, the mammal proves itself to be highly adaptable.
-As a result, it presently inhabits every type of habitat on the island.
-This often even includes the outlying portions of urban areas.
-This, however, often proves to be to its detriment.
+Within that limited range, however, the intrepid mammal proves itself to be highly adaptable in nature.
+As a result, it presently lives within every type of habitat on the island.
+This often includes outlying portions of urban areas.
+This tendency, however, often proves to be to its detriment.

 This carnivore also evolved as both nocturnal and crepuscular in nature.
 The prey of the Tasmanian Devil sometimes includes animals as large as small kangaroos.
-It most commonly prefers to hunt small prey, though.
-Being opportunistic, it eats carrion more than it hunts.
+Nevertheless, it most commonly prefers to hunt smaller prey, though.
+Being opportunistic, it usually eats carrion more than it hunts.

-Finally, its reputation for aggressive behavior remains quite well deserved.
-That holds true due to the fact that, mainly living a solitary life, except for mating, males often fight savagely in encounters.
-Even its mating habits have been referred to as extremely vigorous in nature.
+Uncommonly, its reputation for aggressive behavior actually remains quite well deserved.
+That holds true due to the fact that, mainly living a solitary life, except for mating, the males often fight quite savagely in encounters.
+Even its mating habits have been referred to as extremely vigorous.

 Species Sharing Its Range

-Check out our other articles on Earth’s Extremely Threatened Flowers, Giant Trevally, Plitvice Lakes, Socotra Bluet, Spider Tailed Viper, Puffin, Bornean Flat Head Frog
+Check out our other articles on Earth’s Extremely Threatened Flowers, Giant Trevally, Plitvice Lakes, Socotra Bluet, Spider Tailed Viper, Puffin, Bornean Flat Head Frog, Maned Wolf

 Exit mobile version